Aquamacs Development

 Getting the source code

 Compiling Aquamacs from the Git repository is (relatively) easy.
 You need Apple's XCode and a few things from the Homebrew package manager.
 The code is available from GitHub at Aquamacs Emacs.
-You can get a shallow (quick) checkout,
+You can get a shallow (quick) checkout by using

 git clone --depth 3 https://github.com/aquamacs-emacs/aquamacs-emacs